luizsoliveira/jetstarter-api-postgrest/README.md

 ```

 The sequence of commands above fetches the microservices/containers infrastructure shown in Figure 1.
-After downloading the images and initializing the containers, the services are available at the following URLs:
+After downloading the images, the containers are initialized.
+During the Postgres first initialization the SQL scripts inside the folder **sql** are executed.
+On the sequence, the PostgREST is started and it automatically instrospect the database building cache schema.
+Finally, the services are available at the following URLs:

 * API documentation: http://localhost:8080/
 * Public REST endpoint: http://localhost:3000/countries
 * OpenAPI description: http://localhost:3000/

-PS.: Links are available only locally and after starting the containers.
+PS.: links are available only locally and after starting the containers.

 ## Why use PostgREST?